MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-online-reporting/conference-organizer-activity-report.md

 * **Nome de usuário** é o nome do usuário.
 * **Excluído** indica que a licença do usuário foi removida.<br/><br/>
   > [!NOTE]
-  > A atividade de um usuário excluído ainda será exibida em um relatório, desde que ele tenha sido licenciado em algum momento durante o período de tempo selecionado.
+  > A atividade de um usuário excluído ainda será exibida em um relatório desde que ele tenha sido licenciado em algum momento durante o período de tempo selecionado.
 The **Deleted** column helps you to note that the user may no longer be active, but contributed to the data in the report.

 * **Deleted date** is the date on which the user's license was removed.
 * **Data da última atividade (UTC)** é a data da última atividade (UTC) desse usuário.